JupiterOne-Archives/docs/knowledgeBase/security-operations/manage-alerts.md

 # Alerts and Alert Rules

-JupiterOne allows you to configure alert rules using any J1QL query for continuous auditing and threat monitoring.
+JupiterOne allows you to configure rules using any J1QL query for continuous auditing and threat monitoring.
 You do this in J1 **Alerts**.

 ## Import Alert Rules from Rule Pack

-You must have at least one active alert rule to trigger any alert.
+You must have at least one active rule to trigger any alert.
 The easiest way to add some rules is to import rule packs.

 1. From the top navigation of the J1 Search homepage, select **Alerts**.